circleci/circleci-docs/jekyll/_cci2/artifacts.md

 ![Core Dump File in Artifacts Page]( {{ site.baseurl }}/assets/img/docs/core_dumps.png)

-When CircleCI runs a build, a link to the core dump file appears under the Artifacts tab of the {% comment %} TODO: Job {% endcomment %}build summary.
+When CircleCI runs a job,
+a link to the core dump file appears in the Artifacts tab of the **Job page**.

-## Downloading All Artifacts for a {% comment %} TODO: Job {% endcomment %}Build on CircleCI
+## Downloading All Artifacts for a Build on CircleCI

 To download your artifacts with `curl`, follow these steps.